 Let the kids see if they can toss a ball into a basket from a distance.
-Alternatively, use this inflatable 3 in a row game.
+Alternatively, use this 3 in a row game from supplier 8.

-Use this pack of 6 potato sacks to hold sack races and award prize ribbons to the winner and runners up.
+Use this pack of 12 carnival themed potato sacks from supplier 8 to hold sack races and award prize ribbons to the winner and runners up.

 Balance coconuts onto wine / soda bottles (weigh the bottled down first) and let the kids see if they can knock them off with tennis balls.